President Biden ends 2024 reelection bid and endorses VP Harris

 Democratic officials, including many who were behind the effort to push Mr. Biden from the race, quickly released statements praising the president’s decision.

-“His decision of course was not easy, but he once again put his country, his party, and our future first,” said Senate Majority Leader Chuck Schumer, D-N.Y.
+“His decision of course was not easy, but he once again put his country, his party, and our future first,” said Senate Majority Leader Chuck Schumer of New York.
 “Joe, today shows you are a true patriot and great American.”

 Republican House Speaker Mike Johnson said Mr. Biden should immediately resign if he is not fit enough to run for office.
 In a statement, Mr. Johnson said, “November 5 cannot arrive soon enough.”